romajs/cli_todo/README.md

 ## How to use

-1. Install it
+1.Install it
 ```bash
 pip install todo_cli
 ```

-2. Configure it
+2.Configure it
 ```bash
 mkdir ~/.todo
 echo "{}" > ~/.todo/app.json
 ```

-3. Use it
+3.Use it
 ### Create your fist todo
 If you dont use the -nt argument, your todo item will be saved at the *default* notebook.
 ```bash